awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 Amazon SageMaker then deploys all of the containers that you defined for the model in the hosting environment\.

-In the `CreateModel` request, you must define at least one container with the `PrimaryContainer` parameter\.
-You can optionally specify additional containers with the `SupplementalContainers` parameter\.
+In the `CreateModel` request, you must define a container with the `PrimaryContainer` parameter\.

 In the request, you also provide an IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute hosting instances\.
 In addition, you also use the IAM role to manage permissions the inference code needs\.
 For example, if the inference code access any other AWS resources, you grant necessary permissions via this role\.